mjsteinbaugh/mjsteinbaugh/README.md

 **Director, Data, AI & Genome Sciences at [Merck][]**

-Research scientist and team builder specializing in small molecule drug discovery, RNA biology, and genomics, with extensive experience in clinical development from target identification through patient selection.
+Research scientist and team builder specializing in pre-clinical drug discovery, AI/ML, functional genomics, and RNA biology, with experience in clinical development from target identification through patient selection.

 Active participant in open-source software development at [Acid Genomics][].